-While states have a patchwork of regulatory and licensing systems, varying from medical only to medical and retail marijuana markets, cultivation regulations also vary from state to state.
-Availability of water is also a complicating factor for businesses seeking to enter the nascent cannabis economy—with additional complexity coming from Washington, D.C.
+While states have a patchwork of regulatory and licensing systems, including a variety of, processing, testing, distribution, and sales regulations,, cultivation regulations also vary from state to state.
+For cultivators in a region with ongoing drought concerns, the availability of water is a complicating factor at the state level with additional complexity coming from Washington, D.C.

-The federal government is the West’s largest water provider and the US Bureau of Reclamation issued Temporary Policy 63 in 2014 to prohibit water from federal facilities to be used for cannabis cultivation.
-In some jurisdictions where cannabis cultivation has been permitted, water may not be available.
+The federal government is the West’s largest water provider, and the US Bureau of Reclamation under the Obama administration issued Temporary Policy 63 in 2014 to prohibit water from federal facilities to be used for cannabis cultivation.
+That means in some jurisdictions where cannabis cultivation has been permitted, water may not be available to cultivators.
 Some jurisdictions have interpreted this ban to include federal water used to replace diverted water used by cultivations, if required by federal compact.

-Federal water policy has emerged as a new risk in these jurisdictions.
+Federal water policy emerged in recent years as a significant risk in these jurisdictions.
 Some local water utilities and irrigation districts throughout the west, from Oregon to Colorado, have had their ability to provide water limited.

 Urban growers may find challenges arising from water utility companies, while suburban and rural growers may face challenges finding suitable groundwater, surface water rights, or hauling water.
 In light of legalization, some states have created resources to aid growers:

 Colorado’s Division of Water Resources published “Well and Water Use in Regards to Amendment 64 and Cultivation of Marijuana” in 2014.
-Some of Colorado’s irrigation wells and water rights are not suitable for off-season irrigation or for use in indoor or greenhouse facilities.
-The document also aids applicants who wish to apply for a well permit for a cultivation site.
+Some of Colorado’s irrigation wells and water rights were not suitable for off-season irrigation or for use in indoor or greenhouse facilities.
+The document also aided applicants who wished to apply for a well permit for a cultivation site.

 Note: While Colorado’s state marijuana license applications do not require information on water supply or sources, local licenses and zoning approvals may require this information from new applicants.